barseghyanartur/django-fobi/README.rst

         base_view_template = 'override_simple_theme/base_view.html'
         form_ajax = 'override_simple_theme/snippets/form_ajax.html'

-It's important to set the `force` argument to True, in order to override the original theme.
-Force can be applied only once.
+Register the overridden theme.
+Note, that it's important to set the `force` argument to True, in order to override the original theme.
+Force can be applied only once (for a overridden element).

 .. code-block:: python